Our VisionInclusive and gender-equitable communities living violence-free.

 James has been involved with the Sparkfest events since its inception.
 He’s passionate about The Circle’s work and goals, and joined the board to support the organization reaching their goals.

-Kim is an Opt-Certified Sexual Health Educator who specializes in working with neurodiverse youth and school-age children.
+Kim is an Opt-Certified Sexual Health Educator who specializes in working with school-age children, youth and folks with disabilities.
 She has been educating students and parents about consent, safety, and positive sexuality since 2016 when she founded, “Spice of Life Sexual Health Education.”

 Her family moved from Toronto to Salt Spring 20 years ago.
 She and her partner raised their two children here, who are now adults.
 Her children went through the “Respectful Relationships” programs through SWOVA and greatly benefitted from them.